Variegated String of Hearts: Know How to Care and Grow

 When your plant gets enough growing conditions like properly filtered lights, well-moisten level, a good amount of warm atmosphere, then it thrives ideally.

-Which Soil is best for Variegated String of Hearts Plant?
+Which Is Best Soil Mix for String Of Hearts Variegata Plant?

 A Carty Hottman organic cactus mix is best for a string of hearts plant, but if you want to make your potting mix, it’s also fine.
 Remember to avoid adding too much nutrition; if you use any ordinary soil mixture, you will need to add some things like perlite or pumice to improving the water drainage efficiency.
 Coco coir is another good option; you can also combine this with current potting soil.